Area Lights added to MODO Connection

 HDR Light Studio 5.3.4 is available on Windows, Mac OS X and Linux through the Lightmap website (www.lightmap.co.uk) and its authorized resellers.
 Pricing starts at £695 / $995 / €945 for permanent licenses, and £295 / $445 / €395 for annual subscriptions.

-This entry was posted in HDR Light Studio News, MODO and tagged Announcement, New Release, HDR Light Studio.
+This entry was posted in HDR Light Studio News and tagged New Releases, 3D Software: MODO.